Last updated on July 13th, 2021

 It’s not uncommon for cardholders with rising credit card debt to ultimately end up with less than stellar credit.
 Cardholders who can’t pay a bill on time or don’t make them at all risk these actions staying on their credit report for seven years.
+This, in turn, seriously affects your credit score.
 Declaring bankruptcy can stay on their credit report for 10 years.
 Major downsides of having poor credit include denial of credit and mortgages, denial of job opportunities, and much higher interest rates on loans.
 All hope is not lost, however as most credit counselors and experts agree on these key steps for reversing negative fortune and getting a positive credit score.
-Here’s how to rebuild your credit:
+Here’s how to rebuild your bad credit and reclaim a good credit score.

 Get a Credit Report